Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 - [GTA-IV-Shaders](https://github.com/robi29/GTA-IV-Shaders)

 # To-do:
-- Port the Xbox screen droplet shader to PC
+- Do something about screen droplet refraction
 - Fix the water foam, which is somehow tied to the camera height
-- Either fix the fake tree shadows or add wind to trees without flag #31 in ext_veg.ide